Cyborg-CS/Notes-on-Js/readme.md

 # 12 March, 2022

 As promised its another new commit where I'm adding String: Properties & Methods.
 I gotta go today somewhere, so let,s catch up on the next commit.

+# 17 March, 2022

+Not coding enough thats all I can say for now.
+The semester starts from next Wednesday and it definetly doesn't help.
+I don't know when I will be able to issue the next commit but yes thats it for now.